 Distinct Spheres of BCM

 Business continuity management can encompass all areas of a company’s disaster preparedness, beyond just operational continuity.
-For example, some organizations will integrate the following 4 disciplines under the umbrella of BCM, such as:
+For example, some organizations will integrate the following 4 disciplines under the umbrella of BCM:

 - Emergency response: Immediate actions & safety precautions